smart-leds-rs/smart-leds-matrix/README.md

 * write operation usually gets back with an overrun error, while the display is still updated for ~every second time

 # Plan
-* Add more display types (like 2x2 or 1x4 grids of 8x8 matrixes), though user can add those anytime by implementing another `MatrixType`.
+* Add more display types (like 2x2 or 1x4 grids of 8x8 matrixes), though user can add those anytime by implementing another `Transformation`.

 # Usage
 You may start by creating creating a driver for your LED and controller.
 Some examples can be found [here](https://github.com/smart-leds-rs/smart-leds-samples).